Acute breathing difficulties in children

 How fast is your child breathing? – a young child is allowed to breathe faster than an adult, what is important are the signs that show the child is struggling to breathe.

-Children use what we call the accessory muscles of respiration to breathe and as parent you would look for the following signs to see if they are struggling to breathe:
+Children use what we call the accessory muscles of respiration to breathe and you should look for the following signs to see if they are struggling to breathe:

 - Deep drawing in of the muscles under the rib cage (subcostal recession)